gianintech/100-days-of-code/log.md

 ✅ Deployed the newsletter app using Render.com

-✅ Tried to use .env in using api key
+✅ Used .env in using api key

 Check it live: https://newsletter-ii3a.onrender.com/